100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 <br> <br>
 ![Alt text](/assets/images/blog/near-human-headline.png)
 <br> <br>
 Seems scary right?
-Did we make so much progress in one year.
-Was Claude not able to resolve algebra, but now we have truly build an AI?
+Did we make so much progress in one year?
+Was Claude not able to resolve algebra, but now we have truly build an near perfect AI?
 <br> <br>
 ![Alt text](/assets/images/blog/benchmark-claude-3.png)
 <br> <br>